JoinColony/colonyJS/docs/_Docs_GetStarted.md

 // Create an instance of the Trufflepig contract loader const loader = new TrufflepigLoader();

-// Create a provider for local TestRPC (Ganache) const provider = new providers.JsonRpcProvider('http://localhost:8545/');
+// Create a provider for the local TestRPC (Ganache) const provider = new providers.JsonRpcProvider('http://localhost:8545/');

 // The following methods use Promises